commercionetwork/commercionetwork/docs/x/id/README.md

 :::
 1. alphabetically sort the `did_document_unsigned` and remove all the white spaces and line endings characters.
 2. obtain hash of resulting string bytes using **SHA-256**.
-3. sign the result of the hashing process using your DID's public key, which you assigned to the `verificationMethod` `proof` JSON field
+3. sign the result of the hashing process using your DID's private key, which you assigned to the `verificationMethod` `proof` JSON field
 4. encode the result in **base64** obtaining `signatureValue`.

 The signature commercio.network accepts is `EcdsaSecp256k1VerificationKey2019`, which is a type of elliptic-curve signature scheme.